os-devsec/os-devsec.github.io/src/content/posts/phishing-campaign.md

 <img src="/assets/images/posts/phishing_campaing/gophish.svg" alt="GoPhish Dashboard" class="my-4 rounded-lg shadow-md block mx-auto w-full max-w-2xl h-auto"/>

 ### Evilginx
-Evilginx is a framework used for man-in-the-middle attacks, specifically designed for phishing campaings.
+Evilginx is a framework used for man-in-the-middle attacks, specifically designed for phishing campaigns.
 It allows you to proxy legitimate websites and capture session tokens and credentials without the user noticing.
 It is especially useful for bypassing two-factor authentication (2FA).

 <p class="my-4 text-sm italic">
     For this PoC, I used the repository available on <a href="https://github.com/kgretzky/evilginx2" target="_blank">github</a> that is a free and open source version of Evilginx.